rrajmanna/pulse-sort/README.md

 - `WaveformAutoencoder`: an autoencoder that compresses waveform snippets into a learned feature vector
 - `train_autoencoder`: trains the autoencoder on extracted waveforms

-Latent dimension (8) was chosen by checking 2-32 dimensions and comparing reconstruction loss:
+I chose a latent dimension of 8 after checking 2-32 dimensions and comparing reconstruction loss:

 <img src="figures/latent_size.png" width="440">